PADI Search & Recovery Specialty Course

 Search for a Missing Object & Recover it to the Surface

-Once you have found the object using the lift bag, you will rig the object to the bag and bring it to the surface using a lift bag.
+Once you have found the object using an underwater search, you will rig the object to the bag and bring it to the surface using a lift bag.

 The second search will be in a larger area.
 This time the object will be placed in an area 30 metres by 30 metres and again when you find the object and you will need to use the lift bag to bring it back to the surface.

 This dive is lots of fun and probably one of the busiest and longest dives you will have made.

 Following on from the action packed first dive and once again you will be using a compass, this time focusing on demonstrating an expanding square pattern, as you practiced earlier on land.

 Your Instructor will place an object within an area approximately 18 metres by 18 metres and once you have found it you will bring it back to the surface using a lift bag.

 A long and challenging afternoon, most of which you will have spent underwater but the dive is exciting and full of skill practice.